-When accepting credit and debit cards, you may encounter a number of hold, error, or decline codes, including error code 19.
+When accepting credit cards, you may encounter a number of hold, error, or decline codes, including error code 19.
 An error code is both good and bad.
 While it keeps you as a merchant from processing a transaction you cannot put through, it can frustrate customers and potentially cause you to lose a sale.
 Therefore, it’s important to know what an error code is and understand the meanings behind error code messages.
 Doing so will give you more leverage with your customers and result in better customer service and communications.
 Read on to find out what error code 19 means and how to resolve it for your customers.

 What is an Error Code?

-In credit card payment processing, an error code represents a failed transaction.
+In credit card processing, an error code represents a failed transaction.
 Realistically, some payments do not go through on the first try.
 If so, you need to know the reason for the failure.
 When payment cannot go through, your credit card terminal will return one of many hold, error, or decline codes.
 An error code is a numbered code that gives you the reason for a declined card transaction.
 By checking the error code number, you can see the reason for the transaction error.
 Knowing this reason will help you address the problem quickly and efficiently.

 General reasons for error codes